7 Iron Rich Foods That Should Be Part Of Your Weight Loss Diet

 Around 198g of cooked lentils, for instance, contain almost 6.6-7g of iron, which makes a whopping 37% of the body’s RDI.

-The potassium, magnesium, and folate-rich legumes have proven to decrease heart risks and reduce inflammation in individuals with diabetes.
+Potassium, magnesium, and folate-rich legumes have proven to decrease heart risks and reduce inflammation in individuals with diabetes.

 However, these iron-rich foods also help greatly towards weight loss as it is rich in soluble fibre, which reduces one’s calorie intake and increases the feeling of ‘fullness’.